aucloud/aucloud.github.io/docs/Platform_Overview/portal-new/api-authentication.md

     - VCD
 ---

+> :warning: **Effective from Dec 1st, 2023**

 ## Overview

-If you interact with an AUCloud VMware Cloud Director (VCD) environment outside of the web GUI you may need to update the way that you authenticate after the release of the new AUCloud Portal on November 30th, 2023.
+If you're interacting with an AUCloud VMware Cloud Director (VCD) environment beyond the web GUI, note that the authentication method will change following the new AUCloud Portal release on November 30th, 2023.

-Any VMware tool or service that requires authentication may be effected.
-Some of the more commonly used tools that will be effected are:
+Affected VMware tools and services include, but are not limited to:

 - [VCD Terraform Provider](https://registry.terraform.io/providers/vmware/vcd/latest/docs)
 - [VCD API](https://docs.vmware.com/en/VMware-Cloud-Director/index.html)